bradthomasbrown/tiktaalik/atman.md

 do this, but without unions (at first), since the order gets messed up and makes the object look hideous (`{ int8, int64, uint16, int32, ... ??? }`)

 given a tuple of `number, number[]`

+it seems vscode ultimately sorts alphabetically, so it goes `int104, int112, int120, ...`